max-arnold/django-cities-light/README.rst

 The data is pulled from `GeoNames
 <http://www.geonames.org/>`_ and contains cities, regions/states and countries.

-Spatial query support is not required by this application.

 This application is very simple and is useful if you want to make a simple address book for example.
-If you intend to build a fully featured spatial database, you should use
+If you intend to build a fully featured database, you should use
 `django-cities
 <https://github.com/coderholic/django-cities>`_.

 Requirements:

 - Python 2.7 or 3.3,
-- Django >= 1.8
+- Django 1.9
-- MySQL or PostgreSQL or SQLite.
+- PostgreSQL

-Yes, for some reason, code that used to work on MySQL (not without pain xD) does not work anymore.
-So we're now using django.db.transaction.atomic which comes from Django 1.6 just to support MySQL quacks.

 Upgrade
 -------